Bootleg City: The Spirit of Christmas Is Alive!

-It’s Christmas Eve, so we’re going to keep this one short.
+It’s Christmas Eve, so I’m going to keep this one short.

 Let’s face it, if you’re reading this, you should be with your family right now.
 But maybe you’re like Mayor Cass and you find yourself spending the holiday in prison with a different kind of family.

-Whatever your situation is, we’d like to wish you the happiest of holidays from all of us here at Bootleg City.
-This year’s Christmas cheer comes in the form of two vintage shows from Huey Lewis & The News, proving once and for all that no matter what Mayor Cass might say, the ’80s are still alive and well and will live on in our hearts forever!
+Whatever your situation is, I’d like to wish you the happiest of holidays from everyone here in Bootleg City.
+This year’s Christmas cheer comes in the form of two vintage shows from Huey Lewis & the News, proving once and for all that no matter what Mayor Cass says, the ’80s are alive and well and will live on in our hearts forever!

 Testify!